General Rules & Information

 GENERAL RULES AND REGULATIONS

-3.Judging starts at 8.00am sharp on Saturday and will not be delayed for late exhibits under any circumstances.
+3.Judging starts at 8.00am sharp on Saturday and will not be delayed for late exhibits under any circumstances, with exception to Home Industries where judging commences 1pm Friday.

 4.All judges decisions are final.
 Judges have full authority to withhold prize money or prizes.